 The Nineteenth Century

 The nineteenth century was a time of great upheaval in the arena of voting rights.
-It began with voting limited to only free white males, and ended with several states beginning to relax their restrictions.
+The century began with voting being limited to only free white males, and ended with several states beginning to relax their restrictions.
 The development of these new voting regimes dovetailed with the fight for citizenship pursued by immigrants, Native Americans and women.

 In 1848, as a reaction to the lack of citizenship rights for women, a women's rights convention was held in Seneca Falls, NY, where speakers including Frederick Douglass, Elizabeth Stanton and Lucretia Mott called for universal suffrage.
 The groups from this convention eventually split to pursue separate avenues of citizenship rights, specifically focusing on women and African-Americans.
 The same year as the convention, the Mexican-American War ended, and US citizenship was granted to all Mexicans living in territories conquered by the US.
 While this was a significant step toward more individuals obtaining the right to vote, many states instituted even more prerequisites in response to the annexation, such as English-language requirements.